For a salaried individual, Form 16 is very important for filing an Income-tax return.

 Step 2: Calculate and claim Exemption on Allowances

-Income tax department allows you to deduct the exempt allowances from salary to arrive at the figure of taxable salary.
+The income-tax department allows you to deduct the exempt allowances from salary to arrive at the figure of taxable salary.
 Click here to know about allowances and their taxability.
-Accordingly, please calculate your Allowance exemptions.
+Accordingly, please calculate your allowance and exemptions.
 You should reduce it from your Gross Salary.

 Step 3: Deduct Professional Tax Paid

-Reduce the Amount of Professional Tax paid by you.
-You may get it from Salary slips, if paid by your employer after deducting from your salary.
-After reducing same, you will get amount of taxable salary.
+Reduce the amount of professional tax paid by you.
+You may get it from salary slips if paid by your employer after deducting it from your salary.
+After reducing the same, you will get an amount of taxable salary.

-In case you are in receipt of any rental income from house property or you are owning a property on which Housing Loan is taken and Interest is payable on same, you need to disclose the same in your income tax return.
-You can avail the following deductions in case you have taken any housing loan.
+In case you are in receipt of any rental income from house property or you are owning a property on which a housing loan is taken and interest is payable on same, you need to disclose the same in your Income-tax return.
+You can avail of the following deductions in case you have taken any housing loan.

 Step 5: Compute capital gain income

-In case you have sold any capital asset, you will have to declare capital gain on the same, in the year in which are have made such sale.
-Capital gains are computed automatically while filing return through myITreturn, so you need not worry about the complexities of the same.
+In case you have sold any capital asset, you will have to declare capital gain on the same, in the year in which are have made such a sale.
+Capital gains are computed automatically while filing returns through myITreturn, so you need not worry about the complexities of the same.

 Step 6: Declare Income from other sources

-Any income not included in any of the above steps, is to be included under other sources.
+Any income not included in any of the above steps is to be included under other sources.
 Any interest income, gift or winnings are to be declared under this head.
-Amount of Interest earned on Bank Saving Account Interest is also required to be declared in Income Tax Return.
+The amount of interest earned on a saving bank account is also required to be declared in the Income-tax Return.
 Deduction u/s 80TTA is allowed to the extent of Rs 10,000/-on interest from the savings account.
-FY 2018-19 has introduced a new section 80TTB for senior citizen where deduction upto Rs 50,000/- is available on interest income from any kind of deposit in banks and post office.
+FY 2018-19 has introduced a new section 80TTB for senior citizens where deduction up to Rs 50,000/- is available on the interest income from any kind of deposit in banks and post offices.